bahrus/aggregator-fn/README.md

 ## Accessing the custom element itself

 In some (rare?) circumstances, you may need the aggregator function to have access to the context from which it is being called.
-To do this, add an argument, self:
+To do this, add an argument, "self":

 ```html
 <aggregator-fn>